 York was the hub of Anglo-Scandinavian England and at the heart of the turbulent events of the Viking period.
 Today the University of York hosts one of Europe’s most active and resourceful research communities in Viking Studies.
 The Viking Studies Research Group acts as a focus for research across a number of departments as well as in the Centre of Medieval Studies.

 Comprising senior researchers and research students, the group organizes seminars and lectures, as well as more informal meetings.
-See also our Google community: please do sign up.

 For further information contact Steve Ashby